LudwigBau/Order_Forcecasting_Cost_Reduction/README.md

 **Main Folder**: This is where all the primary scripts are located.
 If you're looking to understand the flow of the code, this is a good place to start.

 **Running the Code**: Begin by running `main_data_prep.py` to pre-process the data.
 After this step, run `main_forecasting.py` to execute the forecasting models, create ensembles, and run the workforce optimization.
+Note that you have to select the src's you want to run.

 **Code Structure**: The repository is organized into several folders, each serving a specific purpose:
    - `data_prep` contains scripts for data wrangling and preparation.